Blog

 Good Functionality

 Great content is step one.
 Collecting the donation is step two.
-Don’t lose your visitor with a complicated form and too many steps.
+Don’t lose your visitor with a complicated form and too many steps or choices.

 Make donating easy and inspiring with these simple best practices.

-• Make your donate button stand out in a bright color.
+• Help your donate button stand out by using a bright color.

-• Share what your supporter’s donation will provide or allow supporters to choose what the donation should go toward.
+• Share the impact of the donation will provide or allow supporters to choose what the donation should go toward.

 • Offer a recurring donation option, making it easy for supporters to keep contributing.

-• Allow visitors to dedicate the donation in honor or in memory of someone.
+• Allow visitors to dedicate the donation in honor or memory of someone.

-• Ensure a receipt is automatically provided at the end of the transaction and in an email.
+• Ensure a receipt is automatically provided at the end of the transaction and via email.

 • Add a friendly reminder that the donation is tax deductible in the U.S.

-Cradles to Crayons is a great example of an easy donation form and includes many of the tips above providing a feel good experience.
+Cradles to Crayons is an example of an easy-to-navigate donation form that puts the tips above into practice, providing an effortless and feel-good experience.

 Be inclusive of all donors

-Make donating fun by celebrating a variety of ways to give.
-Start with a low amount ($10.00) so everyone can get involved.
-Encourage free ways to give such as social sharing, invite family and friends to join, volunteer time, donate skills, organize an event or create a birthday fundraiser on social media.
+Make donating fun and more equitable by sharing the variety of ways they can give.
+Start with a low amount ($10) so the cost doesn’t become a barrier.
+And encourage free ways to give such as social sharing, inviting family and friends to join, volunteering time, donating skills, organizing an event or creating a birthday fundraiser on social media.

-Don’t forget to highlight additional charitable ways donors can support your organization.
-Include information on corporate donations, employer donation matching, stock gifts, in-kind support, and estate planning options.
+Don’t forget to highlight additional ways donors can support your organization, such as corporate donations, employer donation matching, stock gifts, in-kind support, and estate planning options.

-Hope for Widows is a great example of starting with a low amount, making the experience more inclusive.
+Hope for Widows shows an example of starting with a low amount, making the experience more inclusive.

 Hope For Widows Foundation donation page